 (2) The mining tenement holder shall ensure that mining operations which are specified as being the subject of a Stop Work Order stop in accordance with the Order regardless of whether a review is requested or not.

-(3) Upon receiving a request for a review of a Stop Work Order, the Minister shall obtain a report from the Director, Environment Division setting out details of the reasons given by the inspector or senior inspector for issuing the Order, together with the Director, Environment Division’s recommendations on the matter.
+(3) Upon receiving a request for a review of a Stop Work Order, the Minister shall obtain a report from the Executive Director, Resource and Environmental Compliance Division setting out details of the reasons given by the inspector or senior inspector for issuing the Order, together with the Executive Director, Resource and Environmental Compliance Division’s recommendations on the matter.

-(4) Upon receiving the Director, Environment Division’s report, the Minister may consult with a senior mining industry representative, nominated by the Australasian Institute of Mining and Metallurgy.
+(4) Upon receiving the Executive Director, Resource and Environmental Compliance Division’s report, the Minister may consult with a senior mining industry representative, nominated by the Australasian Institute of Mining and Metallurgy.

 (5) After receiving a report under subregulation (3) and, where appropriate, after consultation in accordance with subregulation (4), the Minister is to determine the review by —